Ahmedabad court rejects Kejriwal, Sanjay Singh's plea in defamation case, upholds summons

 A comprehensive order elaborating the court's decision is expected to be made public later in the day

-Ahmedabad sessions court on Thursday declined to quash the summons issued to two AAP leaders – Arvind Kejriwal and Sanjay Singh – by a trial court in Ahmedabad in a defamation case.
+Ahmedabad sessions court on Thursday declined to quash the summons issued to two AAP leaders – Arvind Kejriwal and Sanjay Singh – by a trial court here in a defamation case.

 A comprehensive order elaborating the court's decision is expected to be made public later in the day.